 THE UPPER WIMPOLE STREET LITERARY SALON

-The Upper Wimpole Street Literary Salon provides a forum for women writers to meet and exchange ideas about ongoing work.
-We are a diverse group of over 300 writers from the fields of biography, journalism, fiction, poetry and scriptwriting.
+The Upper Wimpole Street Literary Salon provides a forum for women creatives to meet and exchange ideas about ongoing work.
+We are a diverse group of over 350 women working in diverse fields including biography, journalism, fiction, graphic storytelling, memoir, translation, poetry and scriptwriting.

 We meet about 5 times a year at venues in central London.
 Each salon features members presenting a recently published book or a work-in-progress.
 Our informal setting allows for frank discussion of craft and of the particular challenges women writers face in promoting and publishing their work.

 READ MORE about the history and mission of the Upper Wimpole Street Salon.

 Recently at the Salon

 Carol Isaacs: The Wolf of Baghdad at Persephone Books

 12 February, 2020: The Salon was thrilled to welcome Carol Isaacs who appeared in a special event at Persephone Books to discuss her acclaimed graphic memoir, The Wolf of Baghdad.
 In a multimedia performance, this multi-talented artist treated us to an animated presentation of her book accompanied by traditional Iraqui accordion music.
 Hear Carol play for us in this clip, below.

 November 27, 2019: With winter tightening its grip and the days drawing in, the UWSL Salon took time to focus on some of the finer points of the writer’s craft in an event featuring novelist Alba Arikha in conversation with literary translator Marta Dziurosz.

 27 October, 2019: The Upper Wimpole Street Literary Salon was delighted to welcome Elif Shafak to a packed event and wonderful conversation between Catherine and Elif, full of laughter, hope and solidarity.
 READ MORE